rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: tracking history of links**

-Problems with first and second form of link cycles could be mitigated by letting the query engine **keep a history of all followed URLs**, and not dereference a URL that has already been passed before.
+Problems with first and second form of link cycles could be mitigated by letting the query engine keep a history of all followed URLs, and not dereference a URL that has already been passed before.
 The third form of link cycle makes use of distinct URLs, so this first mitigation would not be effective.